SOliv1/procol-harum-beyond-the-pale/README.md

 1) website frameworks / structures
-   i)   My Whiskey and CV projects in ii)   Interactive front end modules-The Code Institute ii)   Interactive front end modules-The Code Institute - so credit goes to the authors for my inspiration from these
+   i)   My Whiskey and CV projects in ii)   Interactive front end modules-The Code Institute ii)   Interactive front end modules-The Code Institute, so credit goes to the authors for my   inspiration from these
         projects and I thank them.
-  iii) All the support and encouragement from the Slack community, in particular another student Anna Greaves, who is an abslote treasure when it comes to explaining / clarifying different aspects I did not quite understand.
-I value greatly her support on slack among other very helpful students; and my Mentor.
-The Slack community are very much appreciated and I value them greatly.
+  iii) All the support and encouragement from the Slack community, in particular another student Anna Greaves, who articularly explains / clarifys different aspects I may not quite understand.
+Her support on Slack among other very helpful students is much appreciated; and my Mentor.
+Slack  are a very much valued and recourceful community.

  My inspiration and Images come from:-
     iv) Audio and visual links to YouTube / Spotify / Amazon websites